hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 * To fetch all `aws_instance` resources within the root module, you can specify `tfplan.resources.aws_instance`.
-This would be indexed off of the names of each resource (`foo`, `bar`, and so on), with each of those maps containing instances indexed on count index as per above.
+This would be indexed off of the names of each resource (`foo`, `bar`, and so on), with each of those maps containing instances indexed by resource count index as per above.
 * To fetch all resources indiscriminately within the root module, `tfplan.resources` will do.
 This is then indexed by resource type (`aws_instance`, for example), with the other maps cascading down from there.